hapyl/EternaAPI/README.md

 # [!]
 Important 4.0.0

 ### Starting from version 4.0.0, EternaAPI no longer supports Spigot, in favor of Paper.
 ### The sources will not match the actual jar, since it's remapped now.
-But sources are still included for javadocs.

 ---